Great Extracurricular Activities That Won't Break the Bank

 School-based extracurricular activities

 Chances are that your school has a variety of clubs, positions, and other special opportunities for you to choose from.
 Taking advantage of these is a crucial part of increasing your extracurricular involvement.
 From chess club to student council, high schools offer many benefits outside of the hours you’re required to be there.
 National Honor Society and National Junior Honor Society are also hosted by most schools and are impressive to college admission officers.
 If you can’t find something you’re interested in at your school, try starting your own club!
-This demonstrates leadership, which many college admission boards are looking for when choosing applicants.
+This demonstrates leadership, which many college admission boards seek when choosing applicants.
 Taking advantage of the opportunities available at your school is one of the easiest ways to get more involved with extracurriculars without spending a lot of money (if any).

 Find other great ways to make your applications stand out in our College Admission section.